 What is a tax refund?

-A tax refund or a tax rebate is money you get back HMRC if you have paid to much tax in a financial year.
+You are entitled to tax refunds from HMRC if you have paid too much tax in a financial year.
 Tax refunds can happen automatically, for example, if you are employed and under the current Pay As You Earn (PAYE) system your employer automatically deducts your tax.
 You are taxed on your salary, but if your salary goes down, or you find yourself out of work, HMRC knows that you will be owed a tax refund and will automatically send it to you.

 Am I due a tax refund?

-A lot of UK workers, whether employed by a company or self-employed do not know that they may be due tax rebates.
-They do not realise they could be making a tax back claim on travel expenses and costs if they are not paid for by their employer.
+A lot of UK workers, whether employed by a company or self-employed do not know that they may be due tax refunds.
+They do not realise they could be making a tax-back claim on travel expenses and costs if they are not paid for by their employer.
 The HM Revenue and Customs do not always get the sum right because they do not always have all the relevant information needed.
-It may be because you have work expenses that they do not know about, such as fuel expenses, overnight stays or course fees.
-Self-employed workers who use the self- assessment tax return system can also end up paying to much tax.
+It may be because you have work expenses that they do not know about, such as fuel expenses, overnight stays, or course fees.
+Self-employed workers who use the self-assessment tax return system can also end up paying too much tax.
 Builders for example, who are using the CIS (construction industry scheme) can lose a lot of income before they even pay themselves, meaning they are not getting the full benefit of their tax-free personal allowance so they too could be owed a tax refund.

 What can I claim a tax refund on?